Navid200/xDrip/docs/Nightscout/SnapshotCost.md

 You can see the costs [here](https://cloud.google.com/compute/pricing-announce#storage_pd_snapshot_skus).

 Delete your snapshot as soon as you don't need it any longer to minimize cost.
+The only way to establish why you have been charged is to create a [cost table](./CostTable.md).